kpeterstech/visqgen/README.md

 `Enter the name you want to save the file as (if blank it will be saved as 'visqgen-YYYY-MM-DD-HH:MM:SS.csv'):`

 After pressing `y` the next prompt gives you the chance to name the file whatever you would like.
-If you have a certain name in mind all you need to do is enter it in.
+If you have a certain name in mind all you need to do is type it in.
 If you are in a hurry, or don't care what the name is, visqgen will name the file for you.
 Press `<Enter>`.

 Just like that a .csv file with your table was saved into the current directory you are in.
 Go ahead and import to the spreadsheet program of your choice.